-For over two decades, Music Row rivals have competed on the gridiron in the Music Row Turkey Bowl.
+For over three decades, Music Row rivals have competed on the gridiron in the Music Row Turkey Bowl.
 Proceeds go to local charities.
 This annual November event is a perfect way to kick off the holiday season in Nashville.

 Held at the Tennessee State Fairgrounds, the Nashville Flea Market is known as one of the best flea markets in Tennessee.
 It's open on the fourth weekend of every month except in December when it's usually held a week earlier for holiday shopping.

-On the first weekend in November, the Nashville International Auto Show showcases hundreds of new models from major domestic and import manufacturers at Music City Center.
+In November, the Nashville International Auto Show showcases hundreds of new models from major domestic and import manufacturers at Music City Center.
 See more than 350 of the latest fuel-efficient compact cars, alternative fuel vehicles, crossovers, SUVs, tough trucks, and more.

 The Frist Center offers a monthly architecture tour for those interested in learning more about this 1933 Nashville landmark building.
 The former downtown post office is a prominent Nashville architectural treasure from the art deco period.
 Tours are normally held on the first Saturday of each month.

 Nashville Jewish Film Festival begins in the middle of October and runs through the second week of November.
 It offers an extensive and eclectic selection of films from all genres, including art, drama, romance, comedy, animation, and Jewish history at various Nashville venues.